 - More room for error: If you mess up one suture, you only have to remove that suture and not the entire suturing.

 - Easier drainage: If infection is suspected in the wound, you can remove just one or two sutures to allow drainage while keeping the other sutures in place.

 4. Making the Suture

 You aren’t going to learn how to suture by reading – you’ll have to watch videos and practice on a suture kit.
 But I will share some expert advice from doctors about how to start suturing here.

 Medical professionals used to believe that eversion – pushing the edges of the wound slightly upwards – reduced scarring.
-However, this is no longer believed to be true.
+However, this is no longer considered to be true.
 In any case, if you can’t get the wound edges to line up perfectly, it’s okay to have them go upwards but NOT okay for them to curl downwards.

 Choosing Where to Start Suturing

 Typically, you should start interrupted sutures in the middle of the wound.
 The following sutures are placed symmetrically on each side until you reach the ends of the wound.
 However, it is easier to start at the edge of the wound furthest away from you.
 With large gaping wounds, beginning in the middle might strain tissue and cause tearing.
 (10)

 - The needle must be perpendicular to the wound when you enter the skin

 - As you drive the needle into the skin, angle the needle down from the edge of the wound.
 Angling towards the other side causes a too-shallow suture.